NaokiAkai/mcl_ros/README.md

 ## About mcl_ros

 mcl_ros is a ROS package for mobile robot localization with 2D LiDAR.
-To implement localization, Monte Carlo localization (MCL) is used.
+Monte Carlo localization (MCL) is used as a localization algorithm.

 I confirmed that mcl_ros works on Ubuntu 18.04 and 20.04.